chesahkalu/azure_administrator/policy_compliance_with_tags.md

 - They do this by providing metadata that can be used to categorize resources, track costs, and enforce policies.
 Tags can be used to group resources together, track costs, and enforce policies, by implementing Azure policies to resources based on their tags.

-- Tags are `not inherited` by default, but you can use Azure Policy to enforce and inherit tagging requirements(from `resource groups`, `subscriptions`) and automate tag application.
+- Tags are `not inherited` by default, but you can use Azure Policy to enforce and inherit tagging requirements(from `resource groups`, `subscriptions` and automate tag application.
 This ensures that all resources are tagged consistently and accurately if they are missing tags, and need to inherit tags from their parent resource group.

 - Each resource, resource group, and subscription can have a maximum of `50` tag name-value pairs.
 If you need to apply more tags than the maximum allowed number, use a JSON string for the tag value.

-- Tags can be applied from the scope of a `resource`, `resource group`, `subscription`, or `management group`.
+- Tags can be applied from the scope of a `resource`, `resource group`, `subscription`, but not to management group.
 Tags can be used to categorize resources, track costs, and enforce policies.
 Tags can be used to group resources together, track costs, and enforce policies, by implementing Azure policies to resources based on their tags.

 ### Task 1: Tagging Resources for Clarity and Management